-In Europe and America those iconic Public Art works that visitors rush to visit come with a funded maintenance regime.
+In Europe and America those iconic Public Art Works that visitors rush to visit come with a funded maintenance regime.
 This is not the case in Western Australia, where artwork is expected to be very low maintenance and cause little to no further cost once installed.
-Coupled with the harsh Western Australian climate of strong sun and UV light, often strong winds and salt atmosphere along the coast, this has resulted in Public Artworks that are overwhelming made from either naturally rusted Corten steel, marine grade aluminium, or anodized aluminium integrated into screens.
+Coupled with the harsh Western Australian climate of strong sun and UV light, often strong winds and salt atmosphere along the coast, this has resulted in Public Artworks that are overwhelmingly made from either naturally rusted Corten steel, marine grade aluminium, or anodized aluminium integrated into screens.

-However in commissioning artwork for the City of Kalamunda, especially the Hills suburbs, eastern rural communities and villages and suburban parklands there should be as stronger emphasis on more natural materials such as wood, stone, clay or even concrete as depending on the mixture some beautiful terrazzo stone finishes can be revealed.
-Although stone, high fired clay and concrete are very durable and low maintenance, wood requires a commitment to on going oiling.
+However, in commissioning artwork for the City, especially the Hills suburbs, eastern rural communities and villages and suburban parklands there should be a strong emphasis on more natural materials such as wood, stone, clay or even concrete as depending on the mixture some beautiful terrazzo stone finishes can be revealed.
+Although stone, high fired clay and concrete are very durable and low maintenance, wood requires a commitment to ongoing oiling.

-In the 21st century the digital age constantly presents artists with new opportunities to extend their oeuvre of media, materials, fabrication and design techniques.
+In the 21st Century the digital age constantly presents artists with new opportunities to extend their oeuvre of media, materials, fabrication and design techniques.
 Notwithstanding the emphasis on the environment and natural materials, there will be opportunities for artists to use new technology, sound, and light.
 This will be especially applicable for artworks in newer developments, or laneways or other urban developments, such as shopping centres.

-4.1 Safety
+5.1 Safety

 Safety is of paramount importance in the public domain.
-Public Art works should not:
+Public Art Works should not:

-- Be easily climbable over a height of 1metre unless surrounded a soft fall material such as rubber, grass, or wood chips; - Have moving parts under 3 metres from the ground; - Be able to trap limbs or fingers or toes; - Have any sharp point or dangerous protruding parts; or - Present a trip hazard on the ground.
+- Be easily climbable over a height of 1me rubber, grass, or wood chips; - 2.
+Have moving parts under 3 metres from t - 3.
+Be able to trap limbs or fingers or toes; - 4.
+Have any sharp point or dangerous protru - 5.
+Present a trip hazard on the ground

-4.2 Universal Access
+5.2 Universal Access